Paying out when you need it

 Figures include total permanent disability and children's benefit.

-Our critical illness cover pays out a lump sum if you’re diagnosed with, or undergo surgery for, a critical illness that meets our policy definition during the policy term and then survive for at least 10 days.
+Our critical illness cover is there to support you when you're seriously ill.
+It pays out a lump sum if, during the policy term, you're diagnosed with or undergo surgery for a critical illness that meets our policy definition and then survive for at least 10 days.

 We only cover the critical illnesses we define in our policy and no others.
-The policy doesn't pay out on death and cover will stop when a successful claim is made.
-We'll only pay the full cover amount once and cover has no cash-in value at any time.
+The policy doesn't pay out on death and cover will stop if a successful claim is made.
+If you stop paying your premiums or cancel the policy, your cover ends and you won't get anything back.

 Giving you more for your children